 - Evaluate whether there are interactions between genes and environmental effects

-Since the mid-1980s we have 3 ongoing programs in gerontological genetics: the Swedish Adoption/Twin Study of Aging (SATSA), the OCTO-Twin study of the origins of variance in the oldest-old, and the GENDER study of sex differences in aging.
+Since the mid-1980s we have three ongoing programs in gerontological genetics: the Swedish Adoption/Twin Study of Aging (SATSA), the OCTO-Twin study of the origins of variance in the oldest-old, and the GENDER study of sex differences in aging.
 These studies, all of which were designed to address issues of why we age differently, have similar designs and testing instruments.
-Thus, there are up to 4 waves of longitudinal information available on measures of health and health-related behavior, physical functioning (functional aging), personality, and cognitive abilities.
-These studies have been instrumental in demonstrating that genetic effects decrease in their importance as we age, at least for cognitive abilities.
-Furthermore, the importance of genetic effects depends on what measure we are studying.
+Thus, there is longitudinal information from up to 30 years of follow-up available on measures of health and health-related behavior, physical functioning (functional aging), personality, and cognitive abilities.

-A similar design is planned for the Parkinson's study, which included telephone interviews of occupational and leisure time activities followed by a neurological examination of approximately 400 suspected cases and their co-twins.
+A similar design was used in the Parkinson's study, which included telephone interviews of occupational and leisure time activities followed by a neurological examination of approximately 400 suspected cases and their co-twins.
+Propag-Ageing is the EU Horizon 2020 project on which we are collaborating.

 Current supervision of post docs